 You might have encountered cases where these terms are used interchangeably.
 Using the same routing number is practiced by most major banks today.
 It’s also common to see separate ABA and ACH routing numbers for other banks such as Citizens Bank Routing Number.

 The difference between the two is that ABA routing numbers are found on paper checks and are sometimes called the “check routing number.”
 Meanwhile, ACH routing numbers apply to electronic transfers and withdrawals and are also referred to as “electronic routing number” or “number for electronic transfers.”
 You may check with your local branch to determine if they have the same or different routing numbers for the ABA and ACH.

 Finding a Bank Using the RTN

-Routing numbers are used to identify a specific bank like UFCU Routing Number and DCU Routing Number, you can also use this to search for the affiliated bank.
+Routing numbers are used to identify a specific bank like UFCU Routing Number and DCU Routing Number; you can also search for the affiliated bank.
 To do this, go to the ABA website and go to their ABA routing number lookup tool.
 Input the routing number on the space provided.
 This is good news, especially if the check has no bank name on it.
-You may also determine the location of a bank branch by using the routing number and look it up on the bank’s website.
+You may also determine a bank branch’s location by using the routing number and looking it up on the bank’s website.

 Frequently Asked Questions

 Depending on the state and region of where you opened the account, Fifth Third Bank has many affiliate routing numbers.
 Check Routing Numbers List for the complete list of routing numbers.